evakathie/ux-portfolio/projects/conscious-choice-platform.md

 </ul>
 </GraphicTranscript>

 <p>When organising our user stories, we found four overarching themes: search behaviour, product information, decision making, and sustainability information.
-In total we created 56 user stories that specify various different user needs.</p>
+In total we created 56 user stories that specify various user needs.</p>

 <h3>First Iteration - Design</h3>

-<p>After gathering the user requirements we started the first design phase.
-To design a user-centered solution we used the user stories and competitive reviews to sketch the main parts of the solution. </p>
+<p>After gathering the user requirements, we started the first design phase.
+To design a user-centered solution, we used the user stories and competitive reviews to sketch the main parts of the solution. </p>

 <h4>Competitive Reviews</h4>

 <p>Building on our competitor analysis, we conducted a competitive review focused on user interface design, identifying strengths, weaknesses, and trends among competing platforms.
 We compared two marketplace websites—<em>Zalando</em> and <em>PriceRunner</em>—and four sustainability-focused platforms—<em>Ecowiser</em>, <em>Good On You</em>, <em>Avocadostore</em>, and <em>Project Cece</em>.<br/>
 <em>Zalando</em> and <em>PriceRunner</em> were selected for their significance in Denmark and their functionality in helping users find products across multiple sources.
 We evaluated features like navigation, filtering, search, and product presentation.
-For sustainability information, we reviewed platforms that provide transparency and labeling for sustainable shopping.</p>
+For sustainability information, we reviewed platforms that provide transparency and labelling for sustainable shopping.</p>

 <p>We analyzed 14 features relevant to our user stories across all competitors, gaining valuable insights into current UX patterns and opportunities to shape a more effective and user-centered design for our project.</p>